 It appears we will see more video content on the web and social media platforms due to people’s tendencies.
 For this reason, you should be more creative to make an impact with your video content.
 In this article, we will consider one essential part of creating strong video content which is discovering high-quality free background music for your video.

 Finding high-quality background music for your video content could be a really hard and time-consuming job.
-There are many websites with millions of selections and various options for searching, licensing, and music types.
-No need to worry, we have checked most of them and listed the top 10 for you.
+Additionally, if you use copyrighted music and do not have permission to use it, it can lead to legal disputes.
+However, there are many websites with millions of selections and various options for searching, licensing, and music types.
+That said, before using any websites mentioned below, it is important to always check the updated TOS to ensure that you are complying with the terms of its use.

 As always, before using the below sources for your work, check out the basic glossary about licensing music, sound, or tracks you want to use.

-Creative Commons: It is a nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools.
+It is a nonprofit organization that enables the sharing and use of creativity and knowledge through free legal tools.
 Various types of Creative Commons licenses range from allowing any type of use with no attribution to allowing only certain uses with no changes.
+Before using the music, it is important to read and check what type of creative commons attribute the content is.
+This will, subsequently, save you time and prevent you from getting into legal battles or disputes in the future.

 This is an amazing audio library with totally free licensing (public domain and Creative Commons) sophisticated search options and great tools.
 Definitely one of the best.